-Scaleleaf aster (Symphyotrichum georgianum) taken at Long Pine Key, Everglades National Park.
-Photo by Alan Cressler, courtesy of Lady Bird Johnson Wildflower Center
+Pictured above: Scaleleaf aster (Symphyotrichum adnatum) taken at Long Pine Key, Everglades National Park.
+Photo by Alan Cressler, courtesy of Lady Bird Johnson Wildflower Center.
+Click on terms for botanical definitions.
+View post as a PDF

 The understated vegetative appearance of Scaleleaf aster, also known as Clasping aster or Whipcord aster, is hardly noticeable when not in bloom.
 But in late fall and early winter, its copious periwinkle blooms make for a showy display in pine flatwood and sandhill understories throughout much of Florida.
 The daisy-like flowers are attractive to many pollinators, especially bees.
 The plant is easily distinguished from other Symphyotrichum species by its scale-like leaves and wiry appearance.